Coming soon to SAP Emarsys – Value Measurement

 Isn’t this called A/B Testing?

 An additional benefit is that, once a contact enters the control group of a program, they are automatically added to the control group of all other programs using this node.
-This gives us increased statistical confidence in the results when calculating the combined impact of multiple programs at once.
+This gives us increased statistical confidence in the results when calculating the combined contribution of multiple programs at once.

 Now you do know, John Wanamaker